anrayliu/pyvidplayer2/README.md

  - `audio_index: int` - Same as given argument.
  - `subs_hidden: bool` - True if subs are currently disabled and False otherwise.
  - `closed: bool` - True after `close()` is called.
+ - `colour_format: str` - Whatever colour format the current backend is reading in.
+OpenCV and FFmpeg use BGR, while Decord and ImageIO use RGB.

 ## Methods
  - `play() -> None` - Sets `active` to `True`.